 Sharing links to content featuring your case studies on social media is a great way to increase their visibility.
 Like the content itself, don’t make it blatantly obvious in your Tweet, Facebook post or Instagram snap that all you are posting is a case study.
 People simply won’t be interested.

-Choose a headline and description instead that appeals to a wide group of people, enticing them to view the link.
+Choose a headline and description that instead appeals to a wide group of people, enticing them to view the link.

 It’s also great practice to tag the client involved in the content in your post.
 This way, they will be notified about the post and more than likely share it to their own followers.
 Subsequently, a whole new group of people will be exposed to your business.